-On March 10, 2008, the BTU Board of Directors modified BTU's Energy Risk Policy to allow for the purchase and sale of certain financial instruments defined as hedge instruments.
+BTU's Energy Risk Policy allows for the purchase and sale of certain financial instruments defined as hedge instruments.
 The essential goal of the Energy Risk Policy is to provide a framework for the operation of a fuel and energy purchasing and hedging program to better manage BTU's risk exposures in order to stabilize pricing and costs for the benefit of BTU's customers.

-For the fiscal year ended September 30, 2010, BTU implemented GASB Statement No. 53 - Accounting and Financial Reporting for Derivative Instruments ("GASB 53"), which addresses the recognition, measurement, and disclosures related to derivative instruments.
-BTU utilizes natural gas commodity swaps and options to hedge its exposure to fluctuating fuel prices.
+BTU applies GASB Statement No. 53 - Accounting and Financial Reporting for Derivative Instruments ("GASB 53"), which addresses the recognition, measurement, and disclosures related to derivative instruments.
+BTU utilizes natural gas commodity swaps to hedge its exposure to fluctuating fuel prices.
 Since these derivatives are entered into for risk mitigation purposes, the instruments are considered potential hedging derivative instruments under GASB 53.